sebidelamata/web3_profile/README.md

             &nbsp;...
         }
     </pre>
-After making this adjustment, run 'npm run testnetVerify' to verify your deployed contract on Arbitrum Sepolia.
+After making this adjustment, run `npm run testnetVerify` to verify your deployed contract on Arbitrum Sepolia.

 If you would like to deploy to Arbitrum One, adjust your arbitrumDeploy.js file to reflect your metadata tokenURI. run `npm run arbitrumDeploy`.
 Adjust React app if necessary to run on Arbitrum One.